-Beginner Band - Mondays 7.15am-8.30am A training band for all beginner players of woodwind, string, brass and percussion.
-Students in this ensemble are strongly encouraged to learn oboe, bassoon, french horn, trombone, euphonium, tuba, viola or double bass as these are the instruments with the most opportunities in the ensembles.
+Beginner Band - Mondays 7.15 am-8.30 am A training band for all beginner players of woodwind, string, brass and percussion.
+Students in this ensemble are strongly encouraged to learn bassoon, french horn, trombone, euphonium, tuba, viola, cello or double bass as these are the instruments with the most opportunities in the ensembles.

-Hornsby Chorale - Mondays 3pm-4.15pm A chamber choir for the most accomplished singers in the school (Years 8-12 only).
+Hornsby Chorale - Mondays 3 pm-4.15 pm A chamber choir for the most accomplished singers in the school (Years 8-12 only).
 All positions are auditioned

-Jazz Band - Tuesdays 7.15am-8.30am A big band open to students in either Concert Band or Symphonic Band by audition/invitation only.
+Jazz Band - Tuesdays 7.15 am-8.30 am A jazz ensemble open to students in either Concert Band or Symphonic Band by audition/invitation only.

-Junior Voices - Tuesdays 7.15am-8.30am An open choir for all abilities (Years 8-9).
+Junior Voices - Tuesdays 7.15 am-8.30 am An open choir for all abilities (Years 8-9).
 All CCMP members in Years 8-9 are encouraged to join this ensemble.

-Year 7 Singers - Tuesdays 3pm -4:15pm A Year 7 choir for all abilities.
+Year 7 Singers - Tuesdays 3 pm-4:15 pm A Year 7 choir for all abilities.
 All CCMP members in Year 7 are encouraged to join this ensemble.
-String Orchestra - Wednesdays 7.15am-8.30am
+String Orchestra - Wednesdays 7.15 am-8.30 am An auditioned ensemble for experienced string players.